 - “Money Worries,” helping users experiencing financial difficulties, including those brought on by COVID-19.
 Financial issues are one of the factors that lead to stress.
 One study conducted by the American Psychological Association confirmed that 60% of Americans feel stressed about money.

 Start Helping Your Employees Now

 In addition to providing robust mental health programs, you can provide quick tips to help them manage work-related stress.
 These include practicing self-care, taking frequent breaks from the news, and staying connected with others.
-These ideas and others are contained in this infographic from the American Psychological Association.
-This useful article by the Centers for Disease Control and Prevention (CDC) provides a list of the symptoms of stress, and tips on how to manage it.
+These ideas and others are contained in this infographic from the APA.
+This useful article by the Centers for Disease Control and Prevention (CDC) provides a list of the symptoms of stress and tips on how to manage it.

 And while you’re at it, don’t forget to take care of yourself!